Glossary TermApril 20, 2024

 3. Always use stop losses — set them BEFORE your liquidation price

-4. Never add to losers - averaging down on leverage leads to complete liquidation
+4. Never add to losers — averaging down with leverage leads to full liquidation

-5. Size matters - smaller positions = less liquidation risk
+5. Size matters — smaller positions = lower liquidation risk

-6. Know your liquidation price - before opening any leveraged trade
+6. Know your liquidation price — before opening a leveraged trade

-7. Don't revenge trade - after liquidation, take a break, don't try to win it back immediately
+7. No revenge trading — after a liquidation, take a break, do not try to win it back immediately

 8. Survival > profits — the goal is to survive long enough to get good

-Bottom line: Liquidation is the nuclear bomb of trading.
+Conclusion: Liquidation is the nuclear bomb of trading.
 It ends careers and destroys accounts instantly.
 Use low leverage, set stop losses, and never risk more than you can afford to lose.
-The market will always be here tomorrow - make sure you are too.
+The market will still be there tomorrow — make sure you are too.

 Ready to Start Trading?